mserinjane/click-to-copy/README.md

 # click-to-copy
-Copies text directly to the clipboard
+Salesforce lightning component: Copies text directly to the clipboard

 # How to use